samaradel/www_threefold/www.threefoldtoken.com/content/team/frank.md

 weight = 14

 +++
 Frank loves supporting innovation and let people grow; he has over 30 years of experience in Strategy, Finance and Analysis within the telecom industry.
 He helps start-ups and corporates to improve themselves, increase the growth and enjoyment in their work.
-He has an own company, Bfrank-Analytics, which incorporates the very same values of Threefold.
+He has an own company, Bfrank-Analytics, which incorporates the very same values of ThreeFold.
 His background is Econometrics.